amirul1000/e-commerce/README.md

 E-commerce System in PHP MySQL with Source Code.Admin Section,Member Area & Front End

-In this video tutorial I am going to discuss about E-commerce System in PHP MySQL with Source Code.
+In this  tutorial I am going to discuss about E-commerce System in PHP MySQL with Source Code.
 Here I will describe how shopping cart,Order Processing System,Admin section,Member Area and front end works.

 in Admin we will manage all kinds of data including products,slides,featured products,CMS and others Feartures.